 The Trauma Surgery Fellowship of the MSU-CHM Department of Surgery is designed to train surgeons at the post-graduate year 5 level or higher in all phases of the care of the critically ill and injured surgical patient.
 It prepares the Fellow to function with advanced skills suited for either an academic or clinical career.
 Goals are to develop competence in all phases of trauma care and system organization.
 A certificate is awarded at the completion of the year.
 In addition, a second year of critical management can be arranged with several other accredited programs.

-The Advanced Trauma Surgery Fellowship (aka Trauma Research Fellowship) of the MSU-CHM Department of Surgery is designed to train surgeons at the post-graduate year 5 or higher.
+The Trauma Research Fellowship of the MSU-CHM Department of Surgery is designed to train surgeons at the post-graduate year 5 or higher.
 The goal is to prepare them to become career trauma researchers who are comfortable teaching residents and students as well as initiating research projects and leading clinical improvement efforts.
 It prepares the Fellow to function independently in research, community or interdisciplinary team settings, and to represent the institution locally, regionally, nationally or internationally.The fellow in the advanced fellowship position has an opportunity to receive a faculty appointment in the MSU-Surgery Department.
 A certificate is awarded at the completion of the year.

 The facility, caseload, multidisciplinary team, and academic skill development are program strengths.